reactphp/promise/README.md

 ### Promise

-While a Deferred represents the computation itself, a **Promise** represents the result of that computation.
-Thus, each Deferred has a Promise that acts as a placeholder for its actual result.
+While a deferred represents the computation itself, a **Promise** represents the result of that computation.
+Thus, each deferred has a promise that acts as a placeholder for its actual result.

 API